xdmushui/partner-center-sdk/develop/get-invoice-billed-consumption-lineitems.md

 - Partner Center

-How to get a collection of commercial consumption invoice line item details for the specified invoice.
+You can use the following methods to get a collection of details for commercial consumption invoice line items (also known as closed daily rated usage line items) for a specified invoice.

->[!NOTE]
->Please use **“onetime”** to query all modern line items, instead of **“marketplace”** (to be deprecated).
-Alternatively, follow the self links in invoice details (in invoice(s) calls).
+*You should use **onetime** to query all modern line items instead of **marketplace** (to be deprecated).
+Or, you can follow the self links in the invoice details in your invoice call(s).*

->Now this API also supports “azure” provider types for 145P Azure.
-So, this API is feature backward compatible.
+*This API also supports **azure** provider types for **145P Azure offers**.
+This means this API is a backward-compatible feature.*

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.
 - An invoice identifier.
 This identifies the invoice for which to retrieve the line items.

-## C#
+## C\#

-To get the commercial line items for the specified invoice, first retrieve the invoice object.
-To begin, call the [**ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoicecollection.byid) method to get an interface to invoice operations for the specified invoice.
-Then call the [**Get**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the invoice object.
+To get the commercial line items for the specified invoice, you must retrieve the invoice object:

+1. Call the [**ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoicecollection.byid) method to get an interface to invoice operations for the specified invoice.
+2. Call the [**Get**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the invoice object.
 The invoice object contains all of the information for the specified invoice.

-The Provider identifies the source of the billed detail information (for example, onetime), and the **InvoiceLineItemType** specifies the type (for example, UsageLineItem).
+The **Provider** identifies the source of the billed detail information (for example, **onetime**).
+The **InvoiceLineItemType** specifies the type (for example, **UsageLineItem**).

-The example code that follows uses a foreach loop to process the line items collection.
-A separate collection of line items is retrieved for each InvoiceLineItemType.
+The following example code uses a **foreach** loop to process the line items collection.
+A separate collection of line items is retrieved for each **InvoiceLineItemType**.

-To get a collection of line items that correspond to an InvoiceDetail instance, pass the instance's BillingProvider and InvoiceLineItemType to the [**By**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.by) method, and then call the [**Get**](https://docs.microsoft.com/en-us/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/en-us/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the associated line items.
+To get a collection of line items that correspond to an **InvoiceDetail** instance:

+1. Pass the instance's **BillingProvider** and **InvoiceLineItemType** to the [**By**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.by) method.
+2. Call the [**Get**](https://docs.microsoft.com/en-us/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/en-us/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the associated line items.
-Finally, create an enumerator to traverse the collection as shown in the following example.
+3. Create an enumerator to traverse the collection as shown in the following example.

 ``` csharp
 // IAggregatePartner partnerOperations;